yonsei-sslab/XBA/README.md

 ## Troubleshooting

 ### The TensorFlow library was compiled to use AVX instructions, but these aren't available on your machine.
 This error comes out because your CPU does not support AVX instructions.
-You need to compile the tensorflow from the source code that does not use the AVX instruction set.
+You need to compile the TensorFlow from the source code that does not use the AVX instruction set.

 ### Assertion fail (`assert success, f"Cannot find a trained model from {xba.get_model_path(' ')[0]}"`)
-The assertion fails because XBA fails to resotre the model weights.
+The assertion fails because XBA fails to restore the model weights.
 When the function, `sess, success = xba.restore()` is called, XBA restore the trained model weights from `saved_moel` directory.
 Therefore, the proper model should be already trained and the resultant weights should be stored in `saved_model` directory before running `get_rank.py` and `test.py`.

 ## Citation